 Product branding focuses on individual products, emphasizing unique features and benefits to target consumers.
 For example, a brand like PRIME focuses on its products, highlighting their taste, quality, and brand recognition.
 This approach is practical for products with a solid competitive advantage.

 In contrast, corporate branding encompasses the company’s values, mission, and reputation.
 It targets a broader audience, including stakeholders, partners, and the general public.
-The corporate branding of Whole Foods Market is closely tied to its focus on organic, natural, and ethically sourced foods.
+Whole Foods Market’s corporate branding is closely tied to its focus on organic, natural, and ethically sourced foods.

 Why is Product Branding Necessary?